alex-harvey-z3q/puppet-firewall_multi/README.md

 ##Usage

-It is expected that a standard set up for the `firewall` module is followed, in particular with respect to the purging of firewall resources.
-If a user of this module, for instance, removes addresses from an array of sources, the corresponding `firewall` resources will only be removed if purging is enabled.
+It is expected that a standard set up for the firewall module is followed, in particular with respect to the purging of firewall resources.
+If a user of this module, for instance, removes addresses from an array of sources, the corresponding firewall resources will only be removed if purging is enabled.
 This might be surprising to the user in a way that impacts security.

-Otherwise, usage of the `firewall_multi` defined type is the same as with the `firewall` custom type, the only exceptions being that the `source`, `destination` and `icmp` parameters optionally accept arrays.
+Otherwise, usage of the firewall_multi defined type is the same as with the firewall custom type, the only exceptions being that the source, destination and icmp parameters optionally accept arrays.

 ##Parameters

 * `source`: the source IP address or network or an array of sources.
-Use of this parameter causes a `firewall` resource to be spawned for each address in the array of sources, and a string like `from x.x.x.x/x` to be appened to each spawned resource's title to guarantee uniqueness in the catalog.
-If not specified, a default of `undef` is used and the resultant `firewall` resource provider will not be passed a source.
+Use of this parameter causes a firewall resource to be spawned for each address in the array of sources, and a string like 'from *x.x.x.x/x*' to be appened to each spawned resource's title to guarantee uniqueness in the catalog.
+If not specified, a default of undef is used and the resultant firewall resource provider will not be passed a source.

 * `destination`: the destination IP address or network or an array of destinations.
-Use of this parameter causes a `firewall` resource to be spawned for each address in the array of destinations, and a string like `to y.y.y.y/y` to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
-If not specified, a default of `undef` is used and the resultant `firewall` resource provider will not be passed a destination.
+Use of this parameter causes a firewall resource to be spawned for each address in the array of destinations, and a string like 'to *y.y.y.y/y*' to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
+If not specified, a default of undef is used and the resultant firewall resource provider will not be passed a destination.

 * `icmp`: the ICMP type or an array of ICMP types specified as an array of integers or strings.
-Use of this parameter causes a `firewall` resource to be spawned for each address in the array of ICMP types, and a string like `icmp type nn` to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
-If not specified, a default of `undef` is used and the resultant `firewall` resource provider will not be passed an ICMP type.
+Use of this parameter causes a firewall resource to be spawned for each address in the array of ICMP types, and a string like 'icmp type *nn*' to be appended to each spawned resource's title to guarantee uniqueness in the catalog.
+If not specified, a default of undef is used and the resultant firewall resource provider will not be passed an ICMP type.

-* Any other parameter accepted by `firewall` is also accepted and set for each `firewall` resource created without error-checking.
+* Any other parameter accepted by firewall is also accepted and set for each firewall resource created without error-checking.

 ##Examples